yogesiwan/retainIQAssignment/README.md

-Here's the updated README file based on your inputs:

----

 # Frontend Developer Assignment: UI Implementation

 This project implements a user interface (UI) resembling a table structure, where each row represents a state and each column represents a design variant.
 Users can dynamically add/remove states (rows), add/remove design variants (columns), reorder rows using drag-and-drop, and (optionally) insert designs into specific variant columns.